meisbase/NLSY97_College_to_Employment/README.md

 # NLSY97_College_to_Employment
 * Last editted: 02/22/2025
 * This project is based on my master's thesis in OSU sociology: "Field of Study in College, Employment Divergences, and Gender Wage Gap."
-* Check out "Presentation/Thesis_Defense_Presentation.pdf" for an overview of my project!
+* Check out "Thesis_Defense_Presentation.pdf" for an overview of my project!
 * Language used : STATA (50%), R (30%), and LaTeX (20%).

 ## To-do list